japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStoreProvider.md

   version: Long): StateStore
 ----

-NOTE: `getStore` is part of the <<spark-sql-streaming-StateStoreProvider.adoc#getStore, StateStoreProvider Contract>> for the <<spark-sql-streaming-StateStore.adoc#, StateStore>> for a specified version.
+NOTE: `getStore` is part of the <<spark-sql-streaming-StateStoreProvider.md#getStore, StateStoreProvider Contract>> for the <<spark-sql-streaming-StateStore.md#, StateStore>> for a specified version.

 `getStore` creates a new empty state (`ConcurrentHashMap[UnsafeRow, UnsafeRow]`) and <<loadMap, loads the specified version of state (from internal cache or snapshot and delta files)>> for versions greater than `0`.

-In the end, `getStore` creates a new <<spark-sql-streaming-HDFSBackedStateStore.adoc#, HDFSBackedStateStore>> for the specified version with the new state and prints out the following INFO message to the logs:
+In the end, `getStore` creates a new <<spark-sql-streaming-HDFSBackedStateStore.md#, HDFSBackedStateStore>> for the specified version with the new state and prints out the following INFO message to the logs:

 ```
 Retrieved version [version] of [this] for update